vasu31dev/playwright-ts/README.md

 - `tsconfig.json`: This file specifies the root files and the compiler options required to compile the project.

-### `tests` directory

-Little more about `tests` directory, as this is our main directory where we setup the frame work and, specify and construct our tests.
-This directory also contains Page objects, Utility functions and Test data objects that are necessary for the construction of the tests.
+- `playwright-report`: This directory will get auto-generated with the configured [Playwright reporters](https://playwright.dev/docs/test-reporters) on the intial execution of the tests.

 ## Framework Setup